 - Add stock and half the pumpkin to the bowl, place the rest of the pumpkin in the bottom of the Veroma tray placing the spinach over the top.

-- Remove the risotto from the bowl when cooked, stir in the butter, pumpkin and spinach from the Veroma and salt and pepper to taste.
+- Remove the risotto from the bowl when cooked, stir in half the cheese as well as the butter, pumpkin and spinach from the Veroma and salt and pepper to taste.

-- Allow to sit in a serving bowl for at least 10 minutes before serving.
+- Allow the dish to rest in a serving bowl for at least 10 minutes before serving with a sprinkle of parmesan cheese.

 Pin the images to save for later!